srpatel2000/Power-Outage-EDA/README.md

 * Box Plot: Distribution of Causes in Rural and Urbal Areas

 #### Aggregation
-We also did some aggregation analysis be checking how many overall customers were affected by a specific cause.
-We did this in order to try to see why certain causes may affect rural areas more often.
+We also utilized aggregation analysis by observing how many overall customers were affected by a specific cause.
+We did this in order to see why certain causes may affect rural areas more often.

 * Bar graph: Distribution of Number of Customers Affected by Specific Cause Category Detail